 How to Build a Successful Distributed Software Development Team

-In this article, we look into the most effective techniques on how to build a remote dedicated software development team and properly manage it with various collaboration tools.
+In this article, we look into the most effective techniques on how to build a distributed software development team and properly manage it with various collaboration tools.

 Building Trust, Interpersonal Relationships